Higher-dimensional Chiral Algebras in the Jouanolou Model and free-field realization: Chiral algebras on in more detail

-For the standard graph terminology used in this section we refer the reader to \cite{graver1993combinatorial}.
-Here we change our convention of graphs used in section \ref{s:feynman}, now a graph $\Gamma$ is simply a pair $\Gamma=(V(\Gamma),E(\Gamma))$ of vertices and edges (we do not allow multiple edges between two vertices anymore).
+For the standard graph terminology used in this section, we refer the reader to \cite{graver1993combinatorial}.
+Here we use a slightly different graph convention from the one used in Section~\ref{s:feynman}: a graph \(\Gamma\) is simply a pair \(\Gamma=(V(\Gamma),E(\Gamma))\) consisting of a vertex set and an edge set, and we do not allow multiple edges between two vertices.